visual-learning/generative-modeling/README.md

 os.environ["PYTORCH_JIT"] = "0"
 ```
 2. GAN losses are pretty much meaningless!
 If you want to understand if your network is learning, visualize the samples.
 The FID score should generally be going down as well.
-3. Don't change the hyper-parameters at all, they have been carefully tuned to ensure the networks will train stably, if things aren't working its a bug in your code.
+3. Don't change the hyper-parameters at all, they have been carefully tuned to ensure the networks will train stably, if things aren't working, it is a bug in your code.

 ## Task 2: Variational Autoencoders (30 points)